Skip to main content

 user1:test:one->two [##########] 100.0 % 13 B/13 B 1/1 3/3 false 11m false

-The output shows 3/3 events because chorus created extra tasks to sync object meta and tags.
-Fields PROGRESS, SIZE, and OBJECTS showing status of initial replcation—replication of objects that existed in source bucket before replication was started.
-EVENTS column shows number of detected and processed events that were created during replication.
+The output shows 3/3 events because Chorus created extra tasks to sync object meta and tags.
+The fields PROGRESS, SIZE, and OBJECTS show the statuses of initial replcation—the replication of objects that existed in source bucket before replication was started.
+The EVENTS column shows the number of detected and processed events that were created during replication.

-According to output, new object should be already availabe on storage two:
+According to the output, the new object should already be available on storage two:

 # access directly from storage one